Your pet wants you to read our newsletter. (Then give them a treat.)

 Injury or illness

 Another potential cause for a dog’s excessive licking is an injury to the paw itself.
 In the summer, pet parents should watch out for more than just allergies as a potential culprit.
-“There are also seasonal causes of paw licking such as a blown pad—where the surface is blistered or abraded off—caused by a dog running on hot asphalt or a rough surface like a tennis court,” says Dr. Flynn.
+“There are also seasonal causes of paw licking such as a blown pad — where the surface is blistered or abraded off — caused by a dog running on hot asphalt or a rough surface like a tennis court,” Dr. Flynn says.
 “And in the winter, road salt can be very irritating and cause dogs to lick their paws.”
-While uncommon, Dr. Flynn notes there are more serious causes for concern with paw chewing, including deep soft tissue infections, toe fractures, nail bed disease, auto-immune disease and in rare cases even cancer.
+While uncommon, Dr. Flynn notes there are more serious causes for concern when it comes to paw chewing, including deep soft tissue infections, toe fractures, nail bed disease, auto-immune disease and in rare cases even cancer.

-It’s important to rule out any medical conditions before looking at behavioral issues, cautions Dr. Flynn.
+It’s important to rule out any medical conditions before looking at behavioral issues, Dr. Flynn cautions.
 Dogs, like people, often seek ways to comfort themselves in times of stress.
-“This behavior can be a form of self-soothing for pain, or in some cases anxiety,” says Dr. Flynn.
+“This behavior can be a form of self-soothing for pain, or in some cases anxiety,” Dr. Flynn says.
 Is there a change in environment (noises, routine, new pets, or people) that might cause your dog to seek this form of stress relief?
 In addition to stress, some dogs have canine compulsive disorder, which is a form of OCD.
-Common compulsive behaviors for dogs with CCD include paw licking, toy/blanket sucking, tail licking and tail chasing.
+Common compulsive behaviors for dogs with CCD include paw licking, toy/blanket sucking, tail licking, and tail chasing.
 Try to identify the causes of your dog’s stressful and anxious behavior and use redirection and exercise to relieve it.

 How to Prevent Paw Licking

-Hot spots, lick dermatitis, and infections are secondary causes of concern with excessive licking.
+Hot spots, lick dermatitis, bacterial infections, and yeast infections are secondary causes of concern with excessive paw licking.
+Check your dog’s paw pads, in between their toes, and along their legs for anything which might be causing irritation.
 If you think your dog is licking or chewing too much, it’s essential you prevent further licking and reach out to your veterinarian for an evaluation.

 “A dog will make a mountain out of a molehill and can do a lot of damage in a short amount of time,” Dr. Flynn cautions.
 “Rinsing the foot with lukewarm water then drying it thoroughly may help make the area more comfortable in the meantime.”
 While you are waiting to be seen by your vet, consider getting an e-collar (cone) or basket muzzle to prevent injury.